Felix-Cau/MovieBooking/README.md

 ## Description

 This school assignment is a web application built with React and TypeScript, created with Vite.
 To simulate a real database, JSON Server is used as a backend.
+No demands on the styling was made.

 ## Technologies and Frameworks